pig-games/C64OSPresenter/README.md

 * __!e__: Ends the presentation.

 The bulk of a presentation file consists of standard petsii text.
 In addition to this a set of commands can be used that are always prefixed with an '!' (to have an ! in the output just use !! in the slide content).

-The following commands are supported:
-* __!s__: Start of a new slide.
-This command pauses the presentation and when 'Next' is triggered, will clear the screen and start any new content from the top-left of the screen.
-* __!p__: Pause the current slide.
-This command pauses the presentation and when 'Next' is triggered, will continue any new content at the paused position.
-* __!c__xx: Changes the text color.
-It requires a two digit decimal number, between 0 and 15, immediately after the command.
-* __!b__xx: Changes the background color.
-It requires a two digit decimal number, between 0 and 15, immediately after the command.
-This command is mostly useful right after a __!s__ or __!p__ command.
-In the latter scenario it allows for changing background color after each pause, note that the full screen background is changed.
-* __!l__xxyy: Changes the ouput location.
-This command requires a two digit decimal numbers, the first for the new X coordinate (or column) the second for the new Y coordinate (or row).
-Note that as the screen has a resolution of 40x25 characters these values have to be between 0-39 and 0-24 respectively.
-* __!h__xxyy: _(will be available in the next version)_ Changes the output 'home'.
-This command is very similar to the __!l__xxyy command.
-However, it also 'remembers' the x-coordinate for any new lines following its use.
-This is very useful for adding 'blocks' of content to a slide, when combined with the __!p__ can be used creatively for 'builds' or 'animations' of 'blocks' of content anywhere in the slide while keeping the content 'around' it constant.
-* __!i__'\<path\>': _(will be available in a later version)_ Loads an image, specified with \<path\> to the graphics screen (can be toggled with CMD-F).
-Note that the path needs to be enclosed by single quotes.
-* __!m__\<cmd\>: _(will be available in a later version)_ Adds SID music support to presentations.
-Note that there because of memory limits, SID files have to be relatively small to work inside a presentation.
-The __!m__ needs to be followed by a sub-command (\<cmd\>):
-  *  __!m__l'\<path\>': Loads a SID file, specified with \<path\>.
-Note that the path needs to be enclosed by single quotes.
-  *  __!m__s: Returns the 'play head' to the start of the SID file.
-  *  __!m__p: Toggles pause/play on the currently loaded SID file.
-* __!e__: Ends the presentation.